Our first product Piñatex® was developed over many years of R&D by Dr Carmen Hijosa.

-With a commitment to research and innovation Carmen is directly involved in the ongoing development of Piñatex®.
+With a commitment to research and innovation Carmen is directly involved in the ongoing development of Ananas Anam products.

 “Design is a connecting tool between people, economics and the environment - and out of this communion, understanding and respect new ideas and products with integrity can come about.”
 Dr Carmen Hijosa

-Piñatex® is made of ﬁbre from the leaves of the pineapple plant.
-These leaves are discarded from the pineapple harvest, so the raw material requires no additional environmental resources to produce.
+Piñatex® is made of ﬁbre from the waste leaves of the pineapple plant.
+These leaves are a by-product from existing pineapple harvest, so the raw material requires no additional environmental resources to produce.